linkavich14/BranchManagerAddressBook/README.md

 # BranchManagerAddressBook

-As a Reece Branch Manager I would like an address book application on my PC So that I can keep track of my customer contacts
+As a Branch Manager I would like an address book application on my PC So that I can keep track of my customer contacts

 Acceptance Criteria
  - Address book will hold name and phone numbers of contact entries